ABC Analysis – The Complete Guide

 There are 6 reasons why a business should opt for ABC analysis…

 #1 End-of-life management

 The ABC analysis of the inventory also brings in much more value to the company when the prices for the products are set strategically.
-With ABC analysis, the company will easily be able to strategize the prices of the products and then accordingly align them into different categories.
-More the demand for a product, wider will be the chances to increase the prices by the seller.
+With ABC analysis, the company will easily be able to strategize the costs of the products and then accordingly align them into different categories.
+More the demand for a product, the wider will be the chances to increase the rates by the seller.

-There are several factors that can affect a product’s value or importance – item cost, quantity sold, and margin set.
+Several factors can affect a product’s value or importance – item cost, quantity sold, and margin set.
 There is no need for unnecessarily crowding your warehouse with the product that has a low margin and is also not sold frequently.
-In such cases, the ABC inventory analysis clearly lets the planners set service levels based on the product classification.
+In such cases, the ABC inventory system analysis lets the planners set service levels based on the product classification.
 This further makes the supply chain smoother, carrying no additional safety stocks.